HDFGroup/hdf5/doc/getting-started-with-hdf5-development.md

 header files.
 API calls are of the form `H5Xfoo()`, with no underscores between the package name and the rest of the function name.

-**Private** things are for use across the HDF5 library, outside the packages that contain them.
+**Private** things are for use across the HDF5 library, and can be used outside the packages that contain them.
 They collectively make up the "internal library API".
 API calls are of the form `H5X_foo()` with one underscore between the package name and the rest of the function name.